Wander Franco Player Props: Rays vs. Phillies

 Wander Franco At The Plate

-- Franco leads Tampa Bay with a slugging percentage of .469, fueled by 35 extra-base hits.
+- Franco leads Tampa Bay in slugging percentage (.466) thanks to 35 extra-base hits.

-- Among the qualified hitters in MLB action, he ranks 20th in batting average, 44th in on-base percentage, and 47th in slugging.
+- Among qualified hitters in baseball, his batting average ranks 22nd, his on-base percentage ranks 51st, and he is 47th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.